-In our opinion, the financial statements present fairly, in all material respects, the financial position of UNIQA osiguranje d.d. (the "Company") as at 31 December 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted in European Union ("IFRS").
+In our opinion, the financial statements give a true and fair view of the financial position of UNIQA osiguranje d.d. (the Company) as at 31 December 2017, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted in the European Union ("IFRS").